-(b) Should be an officer who has completed eight (08) years of satisfactory service in the Sri Lanka Teachers Service and earned all salary increments due to him during such period.
+(b) Should be an officer who has completed eight (08) years of satisfactory service in the Sri Lanka Teachers Service and earned the due salary increments during such period.

 (c) Age of Applicant: Not more than 45 years.

 (d) The Committee considers that the implementation of the above recommendations shall commence after giving sufficient time to teachers to respond, and hence the effective date for these recommendations shall be a date after the date of enactment of the new Service Minute by Gazette Notification.